Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Proofs of Theorem and

 An immediate consequence is that there exists a neighborhood $V'\subset V$ of $p$ such that for any $z,w \in V'$, there exists $\eps_{z,w}>0$ such that for any $\eps \in (0,\eps_{z,w})$, any $\eps$-extremal curve $\sigma$ for $k_D$ joining $z$ to $w$ satisfies $\sigma(s) \in D_U$, $a\le s \le b$. \end{prop}

 Note that we do not need to assume that $D$ itself is bounded, or even hyperbolic, in the above result.
 All the action will take place at a local level, where we can reduce ourselves to the case of bounded $\C$-convex domains.
+Note also that by \eqref{kobupest}, we have $\kappa_D (z;X) \ge c \|X\|$ on each $V_q$, once $U_0$ has been chosen small enough.

 \begin{proof} We may assume that $V \subset B(p,\frac12)$, and $C\ge 2$.
-Then if $q \in D \setminus B(z, C |z-w|^{1/2m})$, $|q-w|\ge (C-1) |z-w|^{1/2m}$.
+Then if $q \in D \setminus B(z, C |z-w|^{1/m})$, $|q-w|\ge (C-1) |z-w|^{1/m}$.